Skip to main content Skip to footer

 1. Fill out a privacy complaint form and submit it to our Privacy Officer

-3. If you’re not satisfied with our response, you can contact the Information and Privacy Commissioner of Ontario
+3. If you’re not satisfied with our response, you can email the Information and Privacy Commissioner of Ontario, call 1-800-387-0073, or write to them at 2 Bloor Street East, Toronto ON M4W 1A8

 Accessing information